williamsjj/markdown2manning_tools/README.md

 Currently they allow you to:

 * Create chapter stubs compatible with the tools.
-* Convert single chapters to PDF and/or Manning DocBook.
+* Convert single chapters to PDF and/or Manning DocBook (with validation against Manning schema).
 * Convert all chapters into individual PDFs and/or Manning DocBook.
 * Build a single PDF representing the whole book containing all chapters.
 * Publish any chapter directly to Manning's LiveBook site.